suetpin/Getting_And_Cleaning_Data/README.md

   * BodyBody is replaced by Body

 ###Step 5: Creates a second, independent tidy data set and output it.
-* In this step, a second, independent tidy data set will be created with the average of each variable for each activity and each subject based on the data set in Step 4.
+* In this step, a second, independent tidy data set **Data2** will be created with the average of each variable for each activity and each subject based on the data set in Step 4.
-* The last step is to get the aggregated information from the **Data**
+* The last step is to get the aggregated information with plyr package.
-* plyr package is used for this approach.
 * Finally, output a file named "tidydata.txt".

 prepared by Suet Pin